Blue Heelers: episode guide

 Episode 12.06 (463)

-Wednesday, March 09, 2005
+Wed, March 09, 2005

-Kelly and Joss are trying to resurrect the Blue Light sports team, but unexpectedly they find a kid selling heroin.
+Kelly and Joss are trying to resurrect the Blue Light basketball team, but unexpectedly they find a kid selling heroin.
 Tom is convinced Danny O'Keefe is somehow behind it, but his efforts to bring him to justice are frustrated.

-Meanwhile the basketball has somehow turned to soccer and Joss invites his soccer star brother, Tony, to run a coaching clinic.
+Meanwhile, the basketball has somehow turned to soccer and Joss invites his soccer-star brother, Tony, to run a coaching clinic.
 When Tony bets Joss that he can seduce Kelly, Joss finds himself in a dilemma; he realises Kelly is genuinely attracted and is not sure if his loyalty should be to his brother or his colleague.

 One Good Turn